 Someone must pay for this

 B.C.’s emissions are 10 per cent higher than they were in 1990.
 By comparison, the European Union has lowered emissions 23 per cent since 1990.
 Our politicians wasted precious years heading in the wrong direction, and now time is running out.
 We should all be livid about the previous government’s complete lack of regard for the future of this province — and for this planet.

 It’s easy to put all the blame on Christy Clark’s BC Liberals.
 They were, after all, the government in power when our province’s climate action started slipping.
 And they were also the party holding $20,000 per plate cash-for-access fundraising events with the same people they were in charge of regulating and awarding contracts to.
 But Horgan’s NDP now has to assume the mantle and all the responsibility that comes with it.
-This means stopping Kinder Morgan — and prioritizing real climate action over cozying up to the fracking industry.
+This means stopping the Trans Mountain expansion — and prioritizing real climate action over cozying up to the fracking industry.